Rogers began talks to acquire BAI long before TTC violence: Staffieri

 Rogers president and CEO Tony Staffieri said the action came after customers told the company they needed connectivity when utilizing the subway.

-“We quickly got into talks with BAU about buying that contract.
+“We quickly got into talks with BAI about buying that contract.
 We wanted access; we wanted to provide the connectivity,” Staffieri said at the Canadian Club.
 “The easiest way was to just buy out the Canadian subsidiary, which the biggest asset is this contract.”

 The announcement comes during a volatile time for the TTC with the uptake in violence in recent months.